JamesByers/Beginning-Python-workshop/Python tools/Python tools.md

 ### Slideshow

 #### In order to do work with python over time, you'll need a set of tools at your disposal
-The tools discussed in this lesson allow you to create, compile, and distribute the code necessary to complete all the steps of a python development workflow.
+These tools allow you to create and distribute the code necessary to complete all the steps of a python development workflow.
 We will look at:

 - The terminal (also referred to as Command Line or Command Prompt).
 - Text editors, including Sublime and Atom.